DHTMLX/docs-diagram/docs/api/diagram/margin_property.md

 # margin

-@short: margins for autoplacement in the diagram
+@short: margins for positioning items in the diagram

 @signature: {`margin?: IMarginConfig;`}